rememberSoftwares/yacana/README.md

 ---

-If you have access to a GPU VM with A LOT of RAM then you should try the state of the art 'llama3.1:405b' model.
+If you have access to a GPU VM with A LOT of RAM then you should try the state-of-the-art 'llama3.1:405b' model.
+HF

 ### Running the model

 When you have chosen your model it is time to use Ollama CLI to pull it on your computer.
 Simply do `ollama pull <model_name>`.
 The download will start immediately.
-When finished you can test the model locally by doing `ollama run <model_name>` which will start a conversation with the LLM.
+List installed models using `ollama list`.
+When ready, test the model locally by doing `ollama run <model_name>` which will start a conversation with the LLM.

 ### Installing Yacana